wlsf82/protractor-and-webrtc/README.md

 This method will basically return the room name generated when visiting the home page of the WebRTC Sample application, directly from the URL.

-Now you can revisit the second new test and note that:
+Now you can revisit the third new test and note that:

 - It stores in a variable called `roomNameFromUrl` the room name returned by the just created method in the Page Object.
 - It also stores in a variable called `roomNameFromConsole` the value of room name, but now from the console.
 Think of this as a information that is in the background, not visually available for the final user.